open-ephys/acq-board-docs/source/Hardware-Guide/Headstages.rst

 Our headstages
 ###################################

 We produce a variety of headstages compatible with the Acquisition Board: 32 and 64 ch, unipolar and bipolar, standard and low-profile, with accelerometer or 3D capabilities.
-Check out the range of headstages available `on our store  <https://open-ephys.org/acquisition-system>`_.
+Check out the range of headstages available on the `Open Ephys store  <https://open-ephys.org/acquisition-system>`_.
+They include:

-Our range includes the Low-profile SPI Headstages 64ch that sit flat on the head for reduced torque, the standard profile SPI headstages 32 ch unipolar for Omnetics-based silicon probes, and the standard profile SPI headstages 16 ch bipolar optimal for recordings with electrodes of similar impedance, such as those used for EMG.
-We have two variants of each of these headstages: you can choose between a 3D capable variant for recording absolute head orientation and driving our torque-free SPI commutator or a variant with just a 3-axis accelerometer that allows basic motion detection.
+- The low-profile SPI Headstages 64ch that sit flat on the head for reduced torque
+- The standard profile SPI headstages 32 ch unipolar for Omnetics-based silicon probes
+- The standard profile SPI headstages 16 ch bipolar optimal for recordings with electrodes of similar impedance, such as those used for EMG.

+For each of the above options, there are two variants: a 3D capable variant for recording absolute head orientation and driving our torque-free SPI commutator and a variant with a 3-axis accelerometer that allows basic motion detection.

 Low-profile vs standard headstages
 +++++++++++++++++++++++++++++++++++++++++++++++++